-- To assist the student to establish realistic academic and professional goals. - To assist the student to identify individual strengths and areas for growth. - To support the student in adjusting to the demands of the nursing program. - To assist students to problem solve academic and professional problems. - To assist students with career placement.
+- To assist the student to identify individual strengths and areas for growth. - To support the student in adjusting to the demands of the nursing program. - To assist students to problem solve academic and professional problems. - To assist students with career placement.